cirosantilli/linux-cheat/desktop/index.md

 Real name: X Window System

-x11 is a `window system`
+X11 is a `window system`

 It is by far the most commonly used on Linux.

 An upcoming alternative is Wayland.
 It is not yet widely used, but plans made for use in Ubuntu.

-x11 is only an interface.
+X11 is only an interface.

 There can be different implementations:

-- X.org implentation currently dominates
+- X.org implementation currently dominates
 - XFree86 was the dominant prior to 2004,
     when it adopted BSD license leaving GPL, and fell into oblivion.